 Special Use of LJSE Market Data

-LJSE Market Data in Real Time for Derived Data EUR 220.00

-LJSE Market Data in Real Time for Derived Data – LJSE Member EUR 110.00

 A Member firm may agree with the LJSE on the use of a special, customised product with a reduced scope of real-time data, which deviates from the standard products defined in schedule.
 The terms and price for the use of such a product shall be determined by a separate agreement between the LJSR and the Member firm.